NathanDuran/CAMS-Dialogue-Annotation/schema.md

 **Example:** “Let’s wait for the speaker to finish.”

-### addressOffer (Consider/On Condition)
+### addressOffer (Consider/Conditionally Accept)

-Communicative function of a dialogue act performed by the sender, S, in order to indicate that he is considering the possibility that A performs the action.
+Communicative function of a dialogue act performed by the sender, S, in order to indicate that they are considering the possibility that A performs the action, possibly with certain conditions that he makes explicit.

 **Example:** “That would be good!”